Grassroots Democracy Part 3 Local Government in Urban Areas Class 6 Question Answer Social Science Chapter 12

 Question 2.

-(Hint: Look carefully at the pictures of the functions performed by Indore Municipal Corporation in Figure 12.4 on page 178.)
+How do urban local bodies fund their activities?
+(Hint: Look carefully at the pictures of the functions performed by the Indore Municipal Corporation in Fig. 12.4 on page 178.)
 Are some of them paid services?

 Grassroots Democracy Part 3 Local Government in Urban Areas Question Answer (Exercise)